 The GDPR envisages that the DPO performs their work in an independent manner.
 In other words, the controller should not direct the DPO regarding how they do their work.
 For example, the DPO cannot be instructed to reach a particular conclusion concerning the investigation of a complaint.
 The DPO should report to the highest level of management.
 Ideally this should be the board of directors.
 This is intended to ensure compliance with the regulations in the sense that management receives timely advice on matters of data protection.
 The reason for this independence is in recognition of the key role that the DPO plays in ensuring compliance with the regulation.

 To achieve the autonomy required by the GDPR, the DPO must be afforded some form of job security.
-They cannot be dismissed or penalized by the controller or processor as a result of carrying out his or her duties.
+They cannot be dismissed or penalized by the controller or processor as a result of carrying out their duties.
 This does not mean that the DPO enjoys permanent job security or tenure.
 They may be disciplined or even terminated for other legitimate reasons, such as disciplinary turpitude.
 Further, availing the DPO with the necessary resources is not only key to enabling them to perform their duties, but also necessary to achieve the desired independence.
 The scale of resources depends on the complexity and sensitivity of the processing activities but would include finances, equipment and staff.

 Further, care must be taken not to compromise the autonomy of the DPO by putting them in a position that may lead to a conflict of interest.
 This is more likely in cases where the DPO is internal.
 While it is permissible to assign the DPO with other tasks, these should, for instance, not require them to determine the means and purposes of processing the data, as this would blur their role with that of the controller.